florin-akermann/etl-kafka/index.md

 insert into test (testField) values ('someValue');
 ````

-[Optional]: fire up second ksqldb cli and observe new values being added to the stream by running:
+Optional: fire up second ksqldb cli and observe new values being added to the stream by running:
 ````
 select * from test emit changes;
 ````